sciant/wt-read-api/README.md

 docker run -p 8080:3000 -d windingtree/wt-read-api
 ```
 - After that you can access the wt-read-api on local port `8080`
+- This deployment is using a Ropsten configuration that can be found in `src/config/ropsten`

 ## Examples
 ### Get list of hotels